 How about a fruity treat?
 On a summer evening, there’s not much better than a warm homemade crisp with cold vanilla ice cream.
 This mixed berry crisp is the perfect use for those wonderful in-season berries.
 It’s easy to make (far less fussy than a pie) and just as good.

-This mixed berry crisp recipe is the latest addition to my growing collection of crisps on the blog.
+This mixed berry crisp is the latest addition to my growing collection of crisp recipes on the blog.
 Like most of the others, this recipe just so happens to be gluten free, easily made vegan, and naturally sweetened.
+Depending on your standards, this crisp could definitely qualify as healthy.

 I love the combination of oats and almond flour in the topping—the result is golden and crisp on top, and tender underneath.
 The topping keeps well to enjoy leftovers for several days.
 I like to eat it for breakfast with plain Greek yogurt.
 Why not?